 Business-to-Business (B2B) sales are transactions between two companies rather than between a company and an individual consumer for the consumer's personal use.
 B2B sales are characterized by larger transaction amounts, more informed buyers, a multi-stakeholder approval process, and therefore a longer sales cycle.
-B2B sales refer to a sales model or sales category in which one company sells its products or services to another company.
-Because B2B sales often involve higher prices, more complex processes, and multiple points of contact across multiple channels, B2B businesses need to maintain a team of highly trained B2B sales professionals to drive revenue.
+B2B sales refer to a sales model or sales category in which a company sells its products or services to another company.
+Because B2B sales often involve higher prices, more complex processes, and multiple touchpoints across multiple channels, B2B businesses need to maintain a team of highly trained B2B sales professionals to drive revenue.

 B2B is short for “business to business”.
-Refers to sales you make to other companies rather than to individual consumers.
-Consumer sales are called “business-to-consumer or B2C sales”.
+It refers to sales you make to other companies rather than to individual consumers.
+Consumer sales are called “business-to-consumer sales” or “B2C”.
 B2B is short for business to business.

 Refers to businesses or sellers who sell products primarily to other companies, rather than selling them to consumers.
 B2B sales are often more complex than B2C (business-to-consumer) sales.
 Not only do B2B sellers tend to sell to professional buyers who are trained to get the best deal possible, but they also tend to sell to teams of decision makers, all of whom must be convinced that this product is the best.
 B2B, or business-to-business, sales refer to transactions that occur between two companies.

 In its most basic form, a company or business sells a product or service to another business.
 A common example is a technology company that sells digital marketing software to other companies, that is, a B2B sale.
 The definition of a B2B sales textbook is that companies sell to other companies.
 For example, it could mean that a paper manufacturer sells to a printer, or a heavy equipment manufacturer who sells its products to a factory.